lukas-schaetzle/face-super-resolution/README.md

 * MIPI camera might not work correctly.
 If you run into problems with it, use a USB camera as a workaround.
 * The face recognition neural network is different for the normal pc version.
 * Some bluish green (sometimes even red pixels) may appear on the right faces in the super resolution panel.
 These pixels appear when using the function `torchvision.transforms.ToPILImage` on the output of the super resolution net and seem to appear more often when the light is very bright in the frame.
+* If the bounding box of a detected face is at the very edge of the input image, the cropped face may get slightly scaled in only one direction.
+This is because the PSNR computation needs the compared images to have the same size and the super resolution net always outputs a 128x128 px image.
+If the bounding box cannot easily be enlarged around its center because it's already at the image edge, the is scaled to 128x128 px instead.
 * Sometimes opened jpg images are not correctly displayed

 ## Acknowledgments